aptima-ai/aptima_framework/docs/ten_framework/ten_packages/python_async_extension.md

 # Python Async Extension

 A **Python async extension** is a modular component that using Python's `asyncio` framework.
-If you want to wrap existing Python codes that use `asyncio` into a TEN extension, using the Python async extension is the simplest and most convenient option.
+If you want to wrap existing Python codes that use `asyncio` into a APTIMA extension, using the Python async extension is the simplest and most convenient option.

 ## Example: The Default Python Async Extension